Dynamically tuneable helicity in twisted electromagnetic resonators: Introduction

 Electromagnetic helicity is typically observed in chiral surface states, at optical frequencies, or in complex meta-structures \cite{Liu_2014ur,Khanikaev_2013vy,Goryachev2016,Bliokh_Topological_2019}.
-It has been thought that an imaginary non-zero value of $\overrightarrow{\mathbf{E}}_i(\vec{r}) \cdot \overrightarrow{\mathbf{H}}_i^*(\vec{r})$ could not be generated in a cavity resonator~\cite{Tretyakov_waveguide_resonator_1995}.
-However, in this and previous work~\cite{Electromagnetic_Helicity,Bourhill_twisted_anyon_cavity_2023}, the generation of resonant electromagnetic cavity modes exhibiting non-zero helicity in vacuo is demonstrated.
-An arbitrary twist angle introduced around the cavity's central axis breaks the mirror symmetry of the resonator, creating a chiral geometry that enables the formation of bulk chiral modes.
-These modes arise directly from the magneto-electric coupling induced by the twisted geometry.
+It has been thought that an imaginary nonzero value of $\overrightarrow{\mathbf{E}}_i(\vec{r}) \cdot \overrightarrow{\mathbf{H}}_i^*(\vec{r})$ could not be generated in the free space of a cavity resonator~\cite{Tretyakov_waveguide_resonator_1995}.
+However, both here and in prior work~\cite{Electromagnetic_Helicity,Bourhill_twisted_anyon_cavity_2023}, resonant electromagnetic cavity modes with nonzero $\mathscr{H}$ in vacuo are generated by introducing mirror asymmetry into the cavity boundary conditions via a global geometric twist.

 Beyond fundamental interest, helicity is being harnessed in practical technologies.
-Zheng et al.~\cite{METASURFACE_ENCRYPTION} proposed a multi-channel SPI-based~\cite{Audhkhasi2021} optical encryption scheme leveraging helicity as an additional degree of freedom to encode and multiplex meta-images on a single metasurface without requiring conventional digital key transmission.
+Zheng et al. proposed a multi-channel single-pixel-imaging-based optical encryption scheme leveraging helicity as an additional degree of freedom to encode and multiplex meta-images on a single metasurface without requiring conventional digital key transmission~\cite{METASURFACE_ENCRYPTION}.
 This approach enhances encryption robustness, enables anti-counterfeiting, and introduces digital reconfigurability through distinct polarisation (helicity) states as encryption keys.

 Huang et al.~\cite{HUANG2025177465} developed a strategy for improving radar stealth by controlling the helical phase of vortex waves using fixed helicity states in chiral phase-gradient metamaterials.
 Increasing helicity strengthens far-field diffusion and angular momentum characteristics of electromagnetic waves~\cite{Gauthier2017}, improving energy dispersion and attenuation~\cite{Li2021Programmable,Bai2023SmartMetasurface} and thereby reducing radar reflections~\cite{Zhang2018CodingMetasurface}.
 Such helicity control enables manipulation of scattering distributions, enhancing stealth performance and supporting secure communication.